khadidja2005/GNN_challenge/README.md

 ### How to Submit

 1. Fork this repository
-2. Create your solution in `submissions/your_name/`
+2. Create your solution in `submissions/your_name/` using `submissions/template.py` or the GAT/GCN/GraphSAGE examples as a starting point
-3. Include your model code and `predictions.csv`
+3. Generate `predictions.csv` (match the format above) and include any helper code needed to reproduce it
-4. Open a Pull Request
+4. Open a Pull Request — the Submit page in the web app links to these steps
+5. (Optional) Add a short `model_info.json` describing hyperparameters and training notes

 ---